 Checkweighing can verify that multi-packs and case shipments are not only correct, but also complete.
 It can be used to count packs and provide the total weight of boxes being loaded into a pallet, even determining the weight of each package.
 This helps ensure reliable product delivery, which leads to less hassle and ultimately, happy customers. if the product goes out right the first time, there is a reduce shipping and packaging costs associated with sending out additional items.

 Recommended checkweighing scales

-The CBK from Adam Equipment is a practical and affordable checkweigher scale that can be placed onto a worktop or bench.
+The CKT from Adam Equipment is a practical checkweigher scale that can be placed onto a worktop or bench.
 Ideal for check counting small objects or parts in gram and kilogram weighing increments.
-The CBK features a robust casing and stinless steel weighing pan that allows for easy cleaning and reliable weighing.
+The CBK features a robust casing and stainless steel weighing pan that allows for easy cleaning and reliable weighing.

-Adam Equipment's Warrior washdown scale series is a robust floor scale solidly constructed from stainless steel, ideal for industrial warehouse environments.
-The Warrior features built-in checkweighing features that can be used for weighing small packages, boxes and containers.
+Adam Equipment's GBK scale series is a robust floor scale solidly constructed from stainless steel, ideal for industrial warehouse environments.
+The GBK features built-in checkweighing features that can be used for weighing small packages, boxes and containers.

 The GFK floor checkweighing scale includes a large stainless steel top na for easily cleaning down after use.
 Durable and robust, GFK scales are perfectly suited to checkweighing heavy or oversized crates, sacks and boxes in warehouses, vehicle manufacturing, engineering and production facilities.